 Complaints can be notified in person, by phone, by email or in writing to the Head Teacher.
-If parents/carers have cause for complaint they should contact the school in the first instance to make an appointment to meet with the Head Teacher.
+If parents/carers have cause for complaint they should contact the school in the first instance to make an appointment to meet with the Head Teacher or member of the management team.